banchan86/BonVision_env_dev/docs/articles/display-environment-basics.md

 ## Virtual Reality vs Augmented Reality

-- Shawn's note - This needs more clarity as they both seem to be the same (fixed window, objects/environment),
+- Shawn's note - This needs more clarity as they both seem to be the same (fixed window/eye, objects/environment move around).

 ### Virtual Reality (VR)
-VR can be easily defined as a situation where the eye, and the screens (windows) are fixed positions, while the all the objects (or VR environment) moves across the eye.
+VR can be easily defined as a situation where the eye, and the screens (windows) are fixed positions, while all the objects (or VR environment) moves across the eye.

 ![VR](~/images/DisplayLogic/VRcartoon.png){width=500}